 Sketches

-See some of the works I’m most proud of from my sketching portfolio below, taken from Introduction to Drawing at Yale.
-Thanks to Sophy Naess for her mentorship and critiques.
+See some of the works I’m most proud of from my sketching portfolio below.

 Scenes from a Year of Mixed Ambitions